CookiePPP/papers/README.md

 ![image](https://user-images.githubusercontent.com/42448678/217062367-6058bc86-8f3a-4cb1-8d45-facaae4334ae.png)

 Unless otherwise specified, they also fine-tune the DDPM model on the reference files.
 This gives a very large improvement in speaker similarity without affecting text accuracy at lower CFGs.
+(Yellow vs Blue line in the above images)

 ---